UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

     - Who has already used FileZilla?
     - What are features of FileZilla?

+    Feedback questions:

+    - Q: What are features of FileZilla?
+        - A: visual
+        - A: intuitive to use
+        - A: can save passwords
+        - A: can use `.ppk` files
+    - Q: What are weaknesses of FileZilla?
+        - A: cannot transfer between two remote locations
+        - A: an interrupted file transfer means a new transfer from the start

 ![FileZilla connected to Rackham](filezilla_login_to_rackham.png)

 > FileZilla being able to do file transfer to/from